Macrometacorp/docs/docs/connections/connector-types/mssql-connector.md

 ## MSSQL Source

-### Log Based replication requirements
+Read this section carefully before you set up your MSSQL source connector.

-To use `LOG_BASED` replication method, you must use Microsoft SQL Server Standard or Enterprise edition.
+### Log-Based Replication Requirements

-Also, You must have CDC enabled for the Database and the table which you intend to replicate.
+To use the `LOG_BASED` replication method, you must use Microsoft SQL Server Standard or Enterprise edition.
+Also, You must have CDC enabled for the database and the table which you intend to replicate.

 You can follow these steps to enable CDC on your Microsoft SQL Server instance.

-#### On-Premise databases
+#### On-Premise Databases

 ```sql
 -- ====
 -- Enable Database for CDC template